Store Kannikestræde 8: 19th century

 The property was home to 28 residents in four households at the 1850 census.
-Poul Rasmussen, a bookkeeper and cassier, resided on the second floor with his wife Wilhelmine Vogel, their three children (aged nine to 14), his sister-in-law Christine Vogel and one maid.
+Poul Rasmussen, a bookkeeper and treasurer, resided on the second floor with his wife Wilhelmine Vogel, their three children (aged nine to 14), his sister-in-law Christine Vogel and one maid.
 Marenline Petrine Krogh (née Krogh, 1814-1867), whose husband Hans Detlef Krogh (1803-1878) was in Flensburg with his work as a covil servant, resided on the first floor with their three children (aged two to 11), two maids and on lodger.
 Marenline Krogh's father was brewer Andreas Krogh, owner of the brewert at Nybrogade 26.
 Niels Sørensen, a workman, resided in the basement with his wife Ane Andersdatter, the wife's 10-year-old niece Ane Rasmusdatter, two maids, 23-year-old Marie Kroll and her two-year-old daughter Louise F. Kroll.
 Joham Didrich Ludvig Behrens (1782-1858), a master smith whose wife had just died, resided in the rear wing with his two-year-old daughter Hanne Louise Behrens, a wet nurse, a maid, a smith (employee) and two apprentices.

 The property was home to 36 residents in seven households at the 1860 census.
 Conrad Seidelin, a master mason and later architect, resided on the first floor with his wife Emilie Sophie f.
 Hertmann, their four children (aged six to 17), their friend Ottilia Christiane Boiesen (teacher) and two maids.
 Jacob Hertz Triere, a tailor, resided on the first floor towards the courtyard with his wife Betty Triere and their four children (aged five to 16).
 Georg Philip Kinxi, a former restaurateur, resided on the second floor with his wife Justine Amalie Marie (née Hansen), their three children (aged 13 to 26), his sister-in-law Ida Marie Sophie Hansen and one lodger.
 Sophie Friers, Rachel Friers and Fylla Friers—three unmarried sisters, all of them in their 50smdashresided together on the ground floor with one maid.
 Rasmus Olsen, a 34-year-old man, resided in the basement with his wife Ane Christensen and one maid.
 Hendrik Søren Andresen, a fireman, resided on the second floor of the side wing with his wife Sidsel Maagensen and their two daughters (aged one and five.
 Wilhelmine Anine Jacobine Behrens (née Buhr), who had now become a widow, resided in the rear wing with her two youngest children (aged four and 12).